o-ba/custom_dashboard_widgets/Readme.md

 You can download and install the extension in the extension manager module or download the ZIP file from [typo3.org][5] and upload it in the extension manager module.

+**First steps**

+After the installation switch to the dashboard module.

+If you have not set any dashboard yet, TYPO3 will create two dashboards automatically, which are defined in the presets.
+The default dashboard, shipped by core and the custom dashboard including all custom widgets from this extension.

+If you have already created some dashboards, simply create a new one by clicking the ``+`` button in the dashboard select tab bar and select ``Custom dashboard.`` in the wizard.
+This will create the same dashboard mentioned before with all widgets from this extension.

+You can also add some custom widgets to already existing dashboards.
+This is explained in detail in the [official documentation][6].

 ## 3. Further notice

 This extension is intended as an example extension for